dhozac/bonk/DATAMODEL.md

 - dhcp_mac
   * List of MAC addresses in de:ad:be:ef:f0:0d format that the device will use to request a static DHCP lease for this address.
+- ttl
+  * Optional field to override the default time-to-live for this record.
 - permissions
   - read
     * A list of groups that should be granted read access to this